yugabyte/yugabyte-db/docs/content/preview/develop/build-apps/python/cloud-ysql-python.md

 ## Prerequisites

-- Python 3.6 or later (Python 3.9.7 or later if running macOS on Apple silicon).
+Python 3.6 or later (Python 3.9.7 or later if running macOS on Apple silicon).

-### YugabyteDB Managed

-- You have a cluster deployed in YugabyteDB Managed.
-To get started, use the [Quick start](../../).
-- You downloaded the cluster CA certificate and added your computer to the cluster IP allow list.
-Refer to [Before you begin](../cloud-add-ip/).

-## Clone the application from GitHub
+### Clone the application from GitHub

 Clone the sample application to your computer: